Compressed Air books from a time...

 Street Railway Motors, by General Herman Haupt, C.E.

-it was published in 1893.
-Haupt was the General in charge of the
+Herman Haupt was a prominent civilian personally hired by Lincoln to be the General in charge of the

-railroads for the Union army during the civil war, and he was the first
+railroads for the Union army during the civil war, and after his retirement, he was the first

 full-time air car advocate.
 He was instrumental in all the air